BerryGIT-ME/React-game/README.md

 # simple game with react

 ### Start the app
-run `npm install` to install projec dependencies run `npm start` to start the local server
+run `npm install` to install project dependencies, run `npm start` to start the local server

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).